top of page

 When someone is enraptured, they are deeply moved by something that they find beautiful or inspiring.
 This could be a work of art, a piece of music, a natural setting, or even another person.
 Enrapture implies a sense of complete absorption or immersion in the object of one's fascination.
 The verb can also be used to describe the state of being enraptured, such as when a person is lost in thought or completely caught up in a particular activity.
 Overall, the verb enrapture suggests a profound sense of enjoyment or ecstasy that is often associated with intense emotional experiences.

-Example sentences of enrapture
+Example sentences containing enrapture

 1. The beautiful symphony began to enrapture the audience from the first note.